real-tea/Tevo-landing-page/README.md

-# Tevo-landing-page
-Created with CodeSandbox
+# Landing Page for TEVO.